The short answer

 Weaknesses:

-• Less competitive on standalone enrichment since the HubSpot merger
+- Less competitive on standalone enrichment since the merger

 Pricing: Custom, bundled with HubSpot plans.
 Standalone API access available but pricing is opaque.

-Best for: HubSpot customers who want enrichment built into their CRM without additional integrations.
+Best for: HubSpot customers who want enrichment built into their CRM without bolting on another tool.
 Considering alternatives?
-See our Clearbit alternatives page.
+See our Clearbit alternatives page or read our Clearbit pricing guide.

 6. Lusha